AndreasTsolkas/job_applications_tracker_app/README.md

 └── README.md
 ```

+The project is currently in the backend foundation stage.

 ---

 # Database

 The application uses PostgreSQL.

-The database model currently includes:
+The database model currently contains:

 * Users
 * Sectors